Kʼinich Janaabʼ Pakal: Death and burial

 Pakal died on 9.12.11.5.18 (August 683), at the age of 80, having ruled Palenque for 68 years and 33 days.

 After his death, Pakal was deified as one of the patron gods of Palenque.
 He was survived at least by his two sons Kan Bahlam and Kʼan Joy Chitam—each of whom subsequently also became Palenque's kʼuhul ajaw in his own right—and two grandsons, Ahkal Moʼ Nahb (successor of Kʼinich Kʼan Joy Chitam II as kʼuhul ajaw of Palenque) and Janaab Ajaw, a royal official inaugurated under the reign of Kʼinich Kʼan Joy Chitam II.

+Although Janaab Pakal died at the end of the seventh century, their peers seem to have believed that he lived on after his celestial apotheosis.
+After triumphing over the forces of the underworld, now he are seen installed at an otherworldly place, identified perhaps with the celestial paradise of the solar gods.
+Decades after his tomb had been sealed, Pakal was still taking artistic decisions, for the sculptor who carved the Tablet of the 96 Glyphs (K6-K7) claims to have conceived the work just as it had been commissioned by the revered ancestor (ukob’ow ukabjiiy Hoˀ Winikhaab Ajaw), K'ihnich Janaab’ Pakal.
+The ethereal graphemes now grasp his royal corporeity as a visible medium-body, while the hieroglyphic nominal clauses of Pakal and his descendants turn into substitute bodies.
+On the Temple XXI panel, the folds of Pakal’s skin and the hardened lines of his face represent an aged ruler, who in the year AD 736, half a century after his biological death, still hands ritual instruments over to his grandson.
+In these ancient Maya bodyscapes, Pakal appears to transit freely through space-time.
+His soul merges with those of the mythical ruler Ch'a, who supposedly ruled around 967 BC, and equally joins with Ukokan Chan, a legendary lord who in 251 BC initiated the veneration of Palenque’s ancestral gods.